dart-native/dart_native/README.md

-# dart_objc
+# dart_native

-Write Objective-C Code using Dart.
+Write native code using Dart.
 This package liberates you from native code and low performance channel.

 Still under development!!!